claint76/inivation-docs/Hardware user guides/User_guide_-_synchronisation.md

 detect when a clock is fed into a device and automatically figure out if it\'s a slave or a master, as described above.

-The DVS128 and DAS1 only have two pins total, so there are software switches to select if it\'s a master, meaning its OUT pin will generate a synchronisation clock and its IN pin will be used to inject special events, or a slave, meaning both the IN and OUT pins are dedicated to
+The DVS128 only have two pins total, so there are software switches to select if it\'s a master, meaning its OUT pin will generate a synchronisation clock and its IN pin will be used to inject special events, or a slave, meaning both the IN and OUT pins are dedicated to